This is what makes The Netherlands a sporty nation

 Excelling in the Olympic and Paralympic Games

 As an active and sporty nation, the Netherlands generally performs well in the Olympic and Paralympic Games.
 With wide-open expanses and plentiful bodies of water, it’s probably no surprise that Dutch athletes excel in swimming and cycling.
 And, as ice skating is something that you generally learn as soon as you can stand in the Netherlands, Dutch athletes dominate the competition in the Winter Olympics.
-In total, 121 of their 130 gold medals at the Winter Olympic Games have come from speed skating.
-In the Paralympics, the Netherlands is ninth on the all-time Paralympic Games medal table.
-Not bad for a small nation.
+The total number of medals won are crystal clear: a grand achievement for a small country such as the Netherlands!

 Jogging, running, racing and everything in between